The Irish Cleanroom Society and Cleanroom Training

 The Society was set up in 1998 and the Constitution states that a fundamental part of its activity is to "advance the education of the public in matters relating to the practice and science of cleanroom technology and contamination control".

-Since 2003 the Society has worked closely with the CTCB (Cleanroom Testing and Certification Board) and have run a series of training courses developed by the CTCB.
+Since 2003, the Society has worked closely with the CTCB-I (Cleanroom Testing and Certification Board International) and have run a series of training courses developed by the CTCB-I.

-Courses are accredited if they comply with the current 'Accreditation Guidelines' set down by the ICEB and available from the Secretary of the ICEB.
-Member societies of ICEB may apply for the accreditation of any course they have developed on any subject relating to cleanrooms and, as long as it complies with the Accreditation Guidelines, the course will be accredited.
+Courses are accredited if they comply with the current 'Accreditation Guidelines' set down by the ICCCS Education Board.
+Member societies of ICCCS may apply for the accreditation of any course they have developed on any subject relating to cleanrooms and, as long as it complies with the Accreditation Guidelines, the course will be accredited.
 However, it is desirable to develop standard educational courses on important aspects of contamination control in cleanrooms that are harmonised and offered internationally by various member societies.
 In addition to fulfilling the requirements given in the Accreditation Guidelines, such as examination procedures, course advisory board, competency of the trainers/lecturers, exam appeals procedure, etc., the following additional requirements have to be satisfied.

-The ICEB certified courses that the Irish Cleanroom Society offers are the following:
+The ICCCS Accredited Education certified courses that the Irish Cleanroom Society offers are the following:

 All courses follow a 'Basic Guidelines' quality assurance system and include: